The Cat Vet

 The best starter kit for grooming cats

-I particularly like the fact that unlike many similar cushion and pin style "slicker" brushes, the pins on this one have plastic-coated tips which make this a gentle but effective brush.
-Never use a wide brush suitable for dogs on your cat.
-It won't follow the contours of your cat's delicate body and is more likely to catch sensitive areas or fragile skin.
+I particularly like the fact that unlike many similar cushion and pin style "slicker" brushes, the pins on this one have plastic-coated tips which make this a gentle but still very effective brush for cats with normal to dense coats.
+Never use a wide brush suitable for medium or large dogs on your cat.
+It won't follow the contours of your cat's delicate body and the pins are more likely to catch sensitive areas or fragile skin and cause trauma, or at best be uncomfy for your cat and bring your grooming session to a premature end. |

-The big comb in this kit is handy for locating matted areas that may not be visible and for gently teasing out small areas of newly tangled fur.
 A flea comb is a handy tool for checking your kitten for fleas or flea dirt but remember that it will never be an effective substitute for preventing infection using prescription medications from your vet.

 Moulting combs for dead hair and undercoat care